tbm-2303/OLA3-db/performanceReport.md

 | Number of retries due to version mismatch | [9] |

 **Observations:**
 - Only one thread registered a player.
 All the subsequent transactions first failed due to version mismatch(OCC).
 The 9 failing threads all retried.
 On the the retry they all failed due to the player already being registered in that tournament.
-This will also be reflected in the console but with 10 threads its to big to include screenshot.

 ---

 ### **2️⃣ Pessimistic Concurrency Control (PCC) Results**